-You can manage PPC ad extensions, like Callout Extensions, using Bing Ads Editor.
+You can manage Callout Extensions using Bing Ads Editor.
 Create a shared Callout Extension from the Shared Library and associate it with multiple campaigns and ad groups.

 Only one Review Extension per ad is allowed, with limits for Review Text + Review Source at max 67 characters (Review URL limit is 255 characters, and includes http:// or https://).

 *Available in all markets except China, Hong Kong and Taiwan.
 Review Extensions can be created and edited in the UI and Bing Ads Editor.

 App Extensions are additional elements of your ad that promote your iOS, Android and Window apps across PC, tablet and smartphones from your ad.
 App Extensions help you meet two goals at once — boosting traffic and app installs — and work across devices, including smartphone, tablet and PC.